DSIP-FBK/DSIPTS/bash_examples/README.md

   activation: torch.nn.PReLU  # activation between linear
   persistence_weight: 0.010   # in case of loss different from l1 or mse it is used to weight a penality score
   loss_type: 'l1'             # loss
+  simple: false               # if true it uses the original implementation